fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 # Introduction

 Hello!
-This addon will integration various mods designed to expand NPC dialogue into the world of Septimus-ified Skyrim.
+This addon will integrate various mods designed to expand NPC dialogue into the world of Septimus-ified Skyrim.
 This will be a **manual process** with various steps involving downloading, rearranging, etc. A provided megapatch will be available at the end of the guide.

 A **NEW SAVE is required** due to the nature of the Kaidan updates from the version Septimus uses to the most recent version on the Kaidanmod website.